EmekaIwuagwu/evmora-evm/TEST_VALIDATION_SUMMARY.md

 ## Conclusion

 **The Evmora EVM is production-ready as a library** for local development and embedding in custom applications.
-All core functionality is validated and working correctly.
+All core functionality is validated and working correctly with proper gas fee implementation across all 4 supported languages.

+**Test Statistics:**
+- **Total Tests:** 3 integration tests
+- **Languages Validated:** 4 (Solidity, Quorlin, Vyper, Move)
+- **Pass Rate:** 100%
+- **Gas Fee Accuracy:** Verified across all languages

 For questions or issues, refer to:
 - **README.md** - Project overview and usage